dangler/ally/README.md

 # ally
 ---
 ## Description

-ally makes connecting to AWS EC2 instances easier
+ally makes working with AWS EC2 instances easier by providing a list of instances you can perform varies tasks with.
+Tasks such as list instances, open ssh connection, copy file to, and execute command.

 ## Installation